-Financial assets and liabilities are offset and the net amount reported in the statement of financial position when there is a legally enforceable right to offset the recognised amounts and there is an intention to settle on a net basis or realise the asset and settle the liability simultaneously.
+Financial assets and liabilities are offset, and the net amount reported in the statement of financial position when there is a legally enforceable right to offset the recognised amounts and there is an intention to settle on a net basis or realise the asset and settle the liability simultaneously.
 The legally enforceable right must not be contingent on future events and must be enforceable in the normal course of business and in the event of default, insolvency or bankruptcy of the counterparty.

-Offsetting financial instruments
+NOTE DISCLOSURES

-INVESTMENTS 20XX R'000 20YY R'000
+20XX R'000 20YY R'000

+INVESTMENTS

-Scheme Listed equity securities Unlisted equity securities Bonds and Debentures Fixed deposits Personal medical savings account trust monies invested Money market
+Scheme Listed equity securities Utilised equity securities Bonds and Debentures Fixed Deposits

+Personal medical savings account trust monies invested Money market

-The personal medical savings account trust monies were invested on behalf of members in money market instruments.
-The effective interest rate on the money market investments was x% (20yy: y%) and the investments have an average maturity of xxx days
+The personal medical savings account trust monies were market instruments.
+The effective interest rate on the monand the investments have an average maturity of xxx days ney market ir -

-TRADE AND OTHER RECEIVABLES 20XX R'000 20YY R'000 Insurance receivables Contributions receivable Recoveries from members and suppliers Total receivables arising from insurance contracts Financial assets Trade and other receivables Sundry receivables Total arising from financial receivables Total trade and other receivables
+20XX R'000 20YY R'000

+FINANCIAL ASSETS AT AMORTISED COST

+Receivables Total arising from financial receivables

+Total financial assets at amortised cost

 2. CASH AND CASH EQUIVALENTS

+ACCOUNTING POLICY